grgcmz/eth-data-analysis/README.md

 # ETH Data Analysis
-Python scripts to set up a multidimensional model for Ethereuem data analysis.
+Python scripts for a multidimensional model and ETL process for Ethereuem data analysis.

 ## General Information
 This is a step-by-step guide on how to